Jaume Masip

 Jaume Masip's research focuses on the verbal and nonverbal detection of deception.
 Among several other issues, he has explored:

-(2) Beliefs about the cues to deception
+- Beliefs about deception cues.

-(6) Linguistic (e.g., using LIWC) and verbal (e.g., CBCA, RM, ARJS) cues to deception
+- Linguistic (e.g., using LIWC) and verbal (e.g., CBCA, RM, ARJS) cues to deception.

-(8) The Behavior Analysis Interview (BAI)
+- The Behavior Analysis Interview (BAI).

-(9) Liars’ strategies to be convincing
+- Liars’ strategies to be convincing.

 Jaume Masip is teaching "Psychology and Law" and "Criminal Psychology" at the University of Salamanca (Spain).